Not a Member?

 A proper skin care and sun avoidance program including avoidance of the sun and protective clothing should be part of the treatment regimen.Apply topically; may be used on all skin surfaces including the head, neck, and intertriginous areas.Wash hands with soap and water before and after application.
 If treating the hands, only wash hands before application.Do not use with occlusive dressings, as systemic exposure may be increased.

-Elidel:- Do not freeze- Store at 77 degrees F; excursions permitted to 59-86 degrees F
+Elidel:- Do not freeze- Store between 68 to 77 degrees F, excursions permitted 59 to 86 degrees F

 The safety of pimecrolimus cream under occlusion, which may promote systemic absorption, has not been evaluated.
 Pimecrolimus cream should not be used with an occlusive dressing.